avdg/screeps/README.md

 - `stage_*.js` Runs a main stage of the ai **called manually by main.js**

 ##### Unit
-*sets up and shuts down ai components, data and settings - called from stage_controller*
+*Sets up and shuts down ai components, data and settings - called from stage_controller*
 - `unit_*.js` Runs a unit to manage a certain resource or task
 - `units.js` A dictionary of active units **activate your units here**